radiumsoftware/iridium/README.md

 Don't forget you **must use bundle exec!**

-# Iridium: A Toolchain for JS Development
+# Iridium: A Toolchain for JS Application Development

 Iridium is a tool to help you with modern Javascript development.
 It's here to make you a faster developer and solve common problems.
 It focuses primarily on:

 * CLI driven interactions
-* Expose as little Ruby as possible
 * Focus on JS/CSS/HTML
 * Make JS testable

 ## Sensible Defaults

 Iridium makes some choices for you by default.
 These choices work well together.
-All Iridium apps include integrated right out of the box:
+All Iridium apps get all this right out of the box:

 * jQuery for DOM manipulation
 * Handlebars for templating